NKjoep/MooContentAssist/README.md

 	  "subkey3": ["word","word","word"]
 	}

-Obviously you have infinite levels :)
+Obviously you could have infinite levels :)

 Please see index.html in the git repo if you need a working example. :)